KowabungaOfficial/Arch-Linux-Gaming-Setup/README.md

 - **Fourth Step**

 **Set CachyOS Kernel As Default:**
-1. Go to _/boot/loader/_ and edit loader.conf to add this (add after timeout 3):
+1. Go to _/boot/loader/_ and edit loader.conf to add this:

 `default arch-cachyos`

+2. Then edit timeout 3 to this (waits 5 seconds before booting into kernel):

+`timeout 5`

 -----------------------------------------------------
 - **Final Step (No Password Automount)**